F1 Circuit Contracts: How Long Will Each Grand Prix Stay on the calendar?

 2031: Miami, United States

-The inaugural Miami Grand Prix took place in May 2022 and drew a weekend crowd in excess of 200,000.
+The inaugural Miami Grand Prix took place in May 2022 and drew a weekend crowd in excess of 200,000, with figures growing in the two seasons since.
 The event, which takes place around the Hard Rock Stadium, is contracted to remain on the calendar until at least 2031, having signed an initial 10-year deal in April 2021.

 2031: Circuit Gilles Villeneuve, Canada